mikelabadie/Final-Project-Group10/Code/README.md

 ## CSV Used in Modeling
 These csv files were used to contain links and class labels for our training and testing image sets.
-* Data Inventory: This is the output of preprocessing_get_sequence_labels.py and our manual tagging.
+* <b>Data Inventory</b>: This is the output of preprocessing_get_sequence_labels.py and our manual tagging.
 It is the main effort at taking inventory of our dataset.
 The output is used by training_split.py and preprocessing_helper_face_detection.py.
   * images_all.csv
   * sequences_all.csv
   * sequences_missing_labels_completed.csv
-* Training Set:  This is the output of training_split.py and preprocessing_helper_face_detection.py.
+* <b>Training Set</b>:  This is the output of training_split.py and preprocessing_helper_face_detection.py.
 These are used to build the dataframes on which our models are trained and evaluated.
   * images_training_list.csv
   * images_validation_list.csv
   * images_training_list_just_faces.csv
   * images_validation_list_just_faces.csv
-* Tuning Results:  This is the output of training_model_building_tuning.py.
+* <b>Tuning Results</b>:  This is the output of training_model_building_tuning.py.
 We used these results to tune our models.
   * tuning_results_2.csv
   * tuning_results_3.csv